tenebris-tech/log2sqs/README.md

 ​	`		-ingest <file>,<format>`

+​	`-dryrun`

-The ingest argument is designed for testing and for edge cases in which an existing log file must be ingested in it's entirety (unlike the default behaviour of starting a tail at the end of an existing file).
+The ingest argument is designed for testing and for edge cases in which an existing log file must be ingested in its entirety (unlike the default behaviour of starting a tail at the end of an existing file).

+Dryrun will stop anything (the ingested file and anything specified in the config file) from being sent to SQS and will turn on a JSON pretty-print of the GELF message that would have otherwise been sent to SQS.
+This is intended for interactive testing only.

 ### Development Status